Detecting long-range dependence for time-varying linear models: Conclusion and future work

 \section{Conclusion and future work}

 This paper develops bootstrap-assisted KPSS, R/S, K/S, and V/S-type nonparametric tests to detect long memory in time-varying coefficient linear models where the covariates and errors are allowed to be locally stationary and heteroscedastic.
-We propose a new difference-based long-run covariance matrix estimator to improve the accuracy and stability of the tests.
-Under the null hypothesis, the fixed and local alternatives, we derive the limiting distributions of those test statistics and bootstrap statistics, and prove the uniform consistency of the new difference-based long-run covariance matrix estimator.
-We also develop the relevant theory of Gaussian approximation to the partial sum process of the product of non-stationary SRD and LRD time series, which is of separate interest and useful for a large class of problems in the analysis of linear models with LRD errors and SRD covariates.
+Under the null hypothesis, the fixed and local alternatives, we derive the limiting distributions of those test statistics and bootstrap statistics.
+In particular, we identify the conditions under which the test statistics degenerate.
+Although such conditions cannot be directly identified from real data in practice, our proposed bootstrap-assisted KPSS and related tests are always asymptotically correct regardless of such conditions.
+We also establish the theory of Gaussian approximation to the partial sum process of the product of non-stationary SRD and LRD time series, which is of separate interest and useful for a large class of problems in the analysis of (time-varying) linear models with LRD errors and SRD covariates.

 A comprehensive Monte Carlo study supports that our proposed KPSS and related tests have good size and power performance in finite samples and are robust to the choices of smoothing parameters.
-The proposed tests are applied to the COVID-19 data and identify that the time series of log cumulative confirmed cases of Japan and Belgium are LRD, while the time series of log cumulative confirmed deaths of Japan and Belgium are both SRD.
-The tests are further utilized for studying Hong Kong circulatory and respiratory data, recognizing 'spurious long memory' due to misspecification in the conditional mean.
-Therefore, our proposed methods can be used as regression diagnostics.
+The tests are applied to Hong Kong circulatory and respiratory data, recognizing `spurious long memory' due to the misspecification in the conditional mean.
+Therefore, our proposed methods can be employed as regression diagnostics.
+In \cref*{sec:covid} of the online supplement, we also apply the proposed tests to the COVID-19 data and identify that the time series of log cumulative confirmed cases of Japan and Ireland are LRD, while the time series of log cumulative confirmed deaths of Japan and Ireland are both SRD.